38th Alabama Infantry Regiment: Total strength and casualties

-The 38th Alabama was at Mobile, Alabama, from the spring of 1862 when formed until spring of 1863.
+The 38th Alabama was at Mobile, Alabama, from the spring of 1862 when it formed until the spring of 1863.
 They were primarily at Camp Holt on Dauphin Way, a few miles west of downtown, near Monterey and Dauphin Streets.
-Here they were occupied in learning to be soldiers, drilling and tactics and in constructing defensive fortifications around the city of Mobile.
+Here they were occupied with learning to be soldiers, drilling and tactics and constructing defensive fortifications around the city of Mobile.
 The men came from Clarke, Monroe, Wilcox, Choctaw, Fayette, Conecuh, Coosa, Dallas, Baldwin and Mobile counties of Alabama.
 Most had never been away from home before and many died from disease long before they saw an enemy.
 There are 1500 men listed in the compiled service records as having enlisted in the 38th Alabama Infantry Volunteers.
 The regiment was commanded by Colonel Charles T. Ketchum of Mobile.

 They were part of General Henry D. Clayton's Brigade and were transferred from Mobile to Tullahoma, Tennessee, in the spring of 1863 and became part of the Confederate Army of Tennessee.
 The 38th left Mobile with approximately 830 men.
 The Regiment fought at Chickamauga just south of Chattanooga, Tennessee, on September 19 and 20, 1863, where they experienced heavy losses.
 In November, they fought at Lookout Mountain, and the next day were overrun at nearby Missionary Ridge where they lost their wagon train, their flag and many officers and men.